-346-10.1 General: When a concrete acceptance strength test result falls more than 500 psi below the specified minimum strength, from the specified minimum strength, and the Department determines that an investigation is necessary, make an investigation into the structural adequacy of the LOT of concrete represented by that acceptance strength test result at no additional expense to the Department.
+346-10.1 General: When a concrete acceptance strength test result falls more than 10% or 500 psi below the specified minimum strength, whichever is the greater deviation from the specified minimum strength, and the Department determines that an investigation is necessary, make an investigation into the structural adequacy of the LOT of concrete represented by that acceptance strength test result at no additional expense to the Department.
 The Engineer may also require the Contractor to perform additional strength testing as necessary to determine structural adequacy of the concrete.